akiryk/akiryk.github.com/_posts/2013-10-12-readable-body-text.md

 ---
 layout: post
 title: Readable Body Text
-teaser: Are you a web designer/developer who's comfortable in the command line and wants to create a new site using Jekyll?
-Read on. category : blog tags : [development, jekyll, cms]
+teaser: I just made a new personal website and blog.
+Here's my design and development process.
+Are you interested?
+Cool.
+Because that's how we roll, or at least how I roll.
+I roll with a lot of process and text and lorem ipsum dolor sit amet. category : blog tags : [process, design, jekyll, typography, development]
 ---

 <p class="intro">The idea is that I have some tips and tricks to talk about that might help other dev/designers make their own sites.
 A few of the things I've discovered and should write about are:</p>